 Effective social media use will allow your business to harness the power of another internet beast.

-With so many benefits tied to using social media, you’re probably wondering how to move your business forward using such a powerful tool.
+With so many benefits tied to using it, you’re probably wondering how to move your business forward using such a powerful tool.
 Posting in social channels can be intimidating, and oftentimes you might be left wondering if you have anything worth posting at all.

-It’s important to create social media content that provides value to your customers without hocking spam day in and day out.
-To succeed on social media you need to know your consumers and keep them entertained.
+It’s important to create social content that provides value to your customers without hocking spam day in and day out.
+To succeed in social, you need to know your consumers and keep them entertained.
 Don’t have time to test the waters?